-DOD should discontinue use of EIA-748-D because it is impractical, ineffective, and not in accordance with ANSI-accredited standards for P/PM.
+DOD should discontinue use of EIA-748-D because it is impractical and ineffective.
 It fails to serve DOD's procurement and program needs.
-It has failed to keep current with changes in the state of knowledge and technology and is less useful than the PMBOK® Guide.
-The end of the path should be a set of internal management processes and/or a VCS for P/PM, as required by the PMIAA, NDAA for FY21, and OMB/OPM policy.
-PMBOK® Guide is the most widely accepted P/PM VCS and its components should be included in the internal management processes.
+It has failed to keep current with changes in the state of knowledge and technology and is less useful than the PMBOK[®] Guide.
+The end of the path should be a set of internal management processes and/or a VCS for P/PM, as required by the PMIAA, and OMB/OPM policy.
+PMBOK[®] Guide is the most widely accepted P/PM VCS and its components should be included in the internal management processes.